aditib97/PV_Arc_Fault_Detection_ML/README.md

 The required packages to be installed are in requirements.txt file.

 ### Data
-Dataset for the project is provided at the following link:
+Dataset for the project is provided at following DOI:
+10.5281/zenodo.14804124

 Please create a folder ./data and unzip the archive into that directory.